andresganc/course-english/doc/verbs/most-used-verbs.md

-1. To be – (ser o estar)
+1. Verb: To be – (ser o estar)

-I am
-you are
-he, she, it is
-we are
-they are
+Conjugation
+PAST                    PRESENT                 FUTURE
+I was                   I am                    I will You were                You are                 You will He was                  He is                   He wil She was                 She is                  She will It was                  It is                   It will We were                 We are                  We wil They were               They are                They will You were                You are                 You will    (Plural - Ustedes)

-I am who I am.
+Sentences: I am who I am -
-Soy quien soy.
+Sentences spanish: Soy quien soy -

 I am at home.
 Estoy en casa.

 (Como puedes observar, en español usamos dos verbos diferentes, ser y estar, mientras que en inglés solo existe un verbo, to be, para los dos significados).

-2. To have – (tener)
+2. Verb: To have – (tener)

 I have
 you have
 he, she, it has
 we have
 they have
-She has everything her heart desires.
+Sentence: She has everything her heart desires.
-Ella tiene todo lo que su corazón desea.
+Sentence Spanish: Ella tiene todo lo que su corazón desea.

 3. To do – (hacer)
 I do